Immolation (band): Musical style and instrumentation

 Immolation uses riffs written in dissonant harmonic patterns, often dueling between the two guitars, typically over complex rhythm and drum patterns.
 Their riffs are often a combination of tremolo picking, rapid power chord changes and pinched harmonics to create a wall of sound that many other bands have attempted to emulate.
 The band's guitar parts are often complex and technically proficient; drum parts are often written to follow the guitar riffs in a way that is unusual for most death metal.

 Guitarist Robert Vigna and vocalist/bassist Ross Dolan have been the only constant members throughout the band's history.
 Vigna is considered to be one of the most talented death metal guitarists and is well known for his complex riffing and wailing solos.

 Lyrics

-Immolation's lyrics from Dawn of Possession to Unholy Cult are explore themes of anti-religion, namely anti-Christianity.
-Beginning with Harnessing Ruin, there are more lyrics touching on other subjects such as politics.
-Bassist Ross Dolan explained that the band's shift in lyrical content was motivated by current events.
-He said:
+Immolation's lyrics from Dawn of Possession to Unholy Cult explore themes of anti-religion, namely anti-Christianity.
+Beginning with Harnessing Ruin, there were more lyrics touching on other subjects such as politics.
+Bassist/vocalist Ross Dolan explained that the band's shift in lyrical content was motivated by current events.
+In particular, the September 11 attacks happened around the release of Unholy Cult, and Dolan had family members that were killed.
+The feeling that the world would never be the same afterwards led to them exploring "the darker side of humanity" beyond religion.

-We did kind of leave the religious themes alone, because we were very passionate about that for the first number of records.
-And once Unholy Cult came out, that was where we branched off.
-That's where the shift happened, 'cause that was right after 9/11, as you know!
-I saw it, I went down there, I had family that got killed in the towers, and it was a life-changing event in a lot of ways.
-And I knew at that point that things would never be the same, in our country or in the world.
-And that's where the shift happened, and we started to focus more on the darker side of humanity.
-Which we did already with the religious themes, of course, because that was a very dark part of our history.
-I mean not to knock anybody who's very passionate about their religion, but in my personal point of view, I've always thought of it as a very controlling and negative force.
-It serves as a division in our world, it divides people, just like so many other things!
-So that's where we are, and that's where that shift started, away from religion and into something more socially relevant and looking more deeply at ourselves.